neatnik/terminal.land/README.md

 ## Documentation

-All information about the game can be found in the [Guide](https://guide.terminal.land), at https://guide.terminal.land.
+All information about the game can be found in the [Guide](https://terminal.land/guide/).
 Feel free to suggest additions or changes in GitHub (via an issue).

 ## Help

 There are a few ways to get help:

 1. Open an [issue](https://github.com/neatnik/terminal.land/issues/new) here in GitHub.
 Issues aren’t just for bugs!
 If you have a question or need clarification, you’re encouraged to open an issue.
-2. Ask in the [Discord server](https://discord.gg/m7aqjBq) and someone will help you there.
+2. Ask in the [Discord server](https://discord.gg/D8vwKky) and someone will help you there.
 3. Send an email to support@terminal.land.

 ## Supporting Terminal Land